*SHOW EXTENDED* 2ND OCTOBER – 16TH DECEMBER

 Monday 23 – Wednesday 25 October

 A series of art and technology workshops for young people (ages 14 to 18) living and studying in Tower Hamlets and Hackney, creating visual responses to the exhibition in 360 filmmaking, VR and AR animation and sound design.
-These events are delivered in collaboration with the art and media cooperative Black Shuck.
-If you would like to book a place for your children or pupils, please contact email@example.com.
+These events were delivered in collaboration with the art and media cooperative Black Shuck.

-An evening of readings, performances and sound works from three London-based artists and writers Danielle Brathwaite-Shirley, Otamere Guobadia and Harley Kurylowski exploring radical new perspectives into queer identities, culture, and politics.
-The event will bring together a series of textual and live works authored by the artists and research materials informing their current work and practice.
-Tickets are free, however booking is essential.
-To reserve your ticket please visit our Eventbrite page here.
+An evening of readings, performances and sound works from three London-based artists and writers Danielle Brathwaite-Shirley, Otamere Guobadia and Harley Yeung Kurylowski exploring radical new perspectives into queer identities, culture, and politics.
+The event brought together a series of textual and live works authored by the artists and research materials informing their current work and practice.

 Gran Fury, Read My Lips is made possible through the generous support of Omni, with additional support from Arts Council England – National Lottery Project Grants.